holman/rakegem/README.md

 `rake release:build` will update your gemspec, build your gemspec into a gem, and place it in the `pkg` directory.

+`rake release:install` will build your gem and install it locally from /pkg.
+Doesn't assume sudo.

 `rake release` will update your gemspec, build your gem, make a commit with the message `Release 0.1.0` (with the correct version, obviously), tag the commit with `v0.1.0` (again with the correct version), and push the `master`